New Science Shows How Mindfulness Meditations Change the Brain for the Better

 The Takeaway

+Mindfulness meditation can be a great tool for retraining the mind.
+Research shows how an increase in theta waves caused by mindfulness meditations increases mental wellbeing exponentially.
 Mindfulness training includes mindfully assessing thoughts, rewiring negative habits in the brain, and taking the time to savor and enjoy the lovely things life has to offer.
-It can be used along with deep, conscious breaths to train the mind into thinking in a more positive way.
+It can be used along with deep, conscious breaths to train the mind to think more positively.